Uhm-J/notetaker/SETUP.md

 2. Type `!join` in a text channel
 3. The bot joins and starts recording
 4. Have your meeting/conversation
-5. Type `!leave` when done
+5. Type `!stop` when done
+6. Optionally run `!retry brief` (or another mode) to regenerate notes
-6. Bot processes the audio and posts transcript + notes
+7. Bot processes the audio and posts transcript + notes

 ## Configuration Options